PanyPy/rentalbe/README.md

 - Filters are just being applied in the front-end.
 - I shouldn't had to deploy directly to master.
 - Env config shouldn't be uploaded.
+- I created as rentalbe instead of rental_be.
 - And other... :)